pepe57/strawberry-msvc/README.md

-# :hammer_and_wrench: Strawberry - Build with Visual Studio 2022/2026
+# :hammer_and_wrench: Strawberry MSVC Build Tools

-This guide uses Visual Studio 2022/2026 to build Strawberry Music Player as well as required dependencies.
+This repository contains tools to build all the Strawberry Music Player dependencies with Visual Studio 2022 or 2026.

-These instructions are provided as-is, they are primarily intended for developers working on Strawberry on Windows.
+Instructions here are provided as-is, primarily intended for developers working on Strawberry for Windows.

-We do not offer support to users for building Strawberry on Windows.
+If something here does not work as expected, consider opening a pull request to fix the issue.
+Due to lack of time, I can not offer much support.

 ### Requirements